University of Detroit Mercy: Basketball

-Dick Vitale, ESPN's most well-known college basketball commentator, was the University of Detroit men's basketball head coach for four seasons (1973–1977) before becoming the school's Athletics Director for 1977–78.
-The following year he left to coach the Detroit Pistons.
+Dick Vitale, ESPN college basketball commentator, was the University of Detroit men's basketball head coach for four seasons (1973–1977) before becoming the school's Athletics Director for 1977–78.
 In his final year as a college head coach in 1977, Vitale led the Titans to a school record 25 victories and the Round of 16 in the 1977 NCAA tournament before losing to Michigan, 86–81.
 Vitale ended up with a 78–30 career record as head coach of the Titans.
-Vitale went on to coach the Detroit Pistons before beginning his broadcasting career with ESPN in 1979 and was the color commentator for the first college basketball game carried by the new network.
+In 1978, Vitale left to coach the Detroit Pistons before beginning his broadcasting career with ESPN in 1979.
+He was the color commentator for the first college basketball game carried by the new network.
 As its lead college basketball analyst, he helped make the network an integral part of the game's popularity.
-An author of six books chronicling his love affair with basketball, Vitale received the Basketball Hall of Fame's Curt Gowdy Media Award (1998), won the NABC Cliff Wells Appreciation Award in 2000 and was inducted to the College Basketball Hall of Fame in 2008.
+An author of six books chronicling his love affair with basketball, Vitale received the Basketball Hall of Fame's Curt Gowdy Media Award in 1998, won the NABC Cliff Wells Appreciation Award in 2000, and was inducted to the College Basketball Hall of Fame in 2008.
 In 2011, Detroit Mercy named its basketball court at Calihan Hall in his honor.

-Highlights from the Detroit Mercy Titans men's and women's basketball teams include appearances in the 2011-12 postseason.
-The women's basketball team participated in the WNIT Tournament for the first time ever and finished with its first 20-win season (20-14) since 1997, when the team made its only NCAA Tournament appearance.
+Highlights from the Detroit Mercy Titans men's and women's basketball teams include appearances in the 2011–12 postseason.
+The women's basketball team participated in the WNIT Tournament for the first time ever and finished with its first 20-win season (20–14) since 1997, when the team made its only NCAA Tournament appearance.
 The men's basketball team captured the 2011-12 Horizon League Championship and reached the NCAA Tournament for the sixth time in its history and first since 1999.

 Detroit Mercy has been a host institution for several NCAA Tournament men's basketball games.
 The university hosted the 2008 NCAA Midwest Regional and 2009 NCAA Final Four, played at Ford Field, as well as the 2018 NCAA First and Second Round games, played at Little Caesar's Arena.
-In 2021, Detroit Mercy and Oakland University will team up to co-host the 2021 NCAA First and Second Round games, scheduled to be played at Little Caesar's Arena.
+In 2021, Detroit Mercy and Oakland University teamed up to co-host the 2021 NCAA First and Second Round games.
+The two schools combined to host the 2024 NCAA Midwest Regional, also at Little Caesars Arena.

-All home basketball games feature the Titan Pep Band.
+All home basketball games feature the Titan Pep Band, Dance Team and Cheerleading Team.

 Football

 Detroit Titans football was played from 1896 to 1964.
 The team staked a claim to college football's national championship with a 9–0 record in 1928.
 Gus Dorais, coach of the Titans from 1925 to 1942, was inducted in the College Football Hall of Fame in 1954.
+There is a plaque dedicated to him at the entrance of Calihan Hall.
 He also coached the NFL's Detroit Lions.